ADHD-Fueled Anxiety Is Keeping Me Up at Night

 Here are some things you can do to prevent these R.E.M.-busting awakenings:

-- Address the source of any anxieties that are likely to come up.
+- Address the source of anxiety that are likely to come up.
 Try to make peace with unresolved issues before bedtime.
 Either hash them out with someone, or write in your journal.

 - Send positive messages to your subconscious before you go to sleep.
 Think about what you’re grateful, or what’s going well in your life, as you’re falling asleep.